With Education and Proper Control of Risk Factors, Many Strokes Can Be Prevented with Education and Proper Control of

 Thank you so much for giving us the opportunity to serve you, your family and friends.
 Our deepest gratitude to donors and the many experts speakers that have given their time and hearts to the Henry Clark Stroke Foundation.
-Special "Thank you" to the Detroit VA Medical Center; organizations; churches and community centers that have invited us to promote stroke awareness.
+Special "Thank you" to the Detroit VA Medical Center; organizations; churches; schools and community centers that have invited us to promote stroke awareness.
 We are dedicated to continuing Henry's dream and work of educating people about stroke.
 Henry once said, "I do not want anyone else to suffer a stroke".
-So, please join us as we prepare for our 16th year in 2018.
-Let's Talk Stroke cause STROKE NO JOKE!
+So, please join us as we prepare for our 16th year to reach more people.
+Let's Talk Stroke!CD copyrights 2003 and 2004 cause STROKE NO JOKE! copyrights 2003 and 2004/trademark 2013.

 The focus of our website is Stroke Awareness.
 The Henry Clark Stroke Foundation's Mission is to prevent strokes through education.
 Many strokes are preventable with knowledge, life-style changes and medication.
 Therefore, we are not involved in research.
 Our services are provided free to everyone.
 It is our goal to reach more people.
 Please help by inviting us to promote stroke awareness to your group (church; school; work and social).